awsdocs/amazon-athena-user-guide/doc_source/grok.md

 Feb  9 07:15:03 m4eastmail postfix/cleanup[22835]: BDC22A77854: message-id=<31221401257553.5004389LCBF@m4eastmail.example.com>
 ```

-The following statement creates a table in Athena called `mygroktable` from the source data file, using a custom pattern and the predefined patterns that you specify\.
+The following statement creates a table in Athena called `mygroktable` from the source data, using a custom pattern and the predefined patterns that you specify:

 ```
 CREATE EXTERNAL TABLE `mygroktable`(